elastic/eui/wiki/writing-styles-with-emotion.md

 Emotion converts the `css` prop to a computed `className` value, merging it into any existing `className` prop on an element.
 We do not parse or handle these in any special way, so whichever element the `className` prop is applied to receives the styles created by Emotion.
 See https://codesandbox.io/s/emotion-css-and-classname-ohmqe7 for a playground demonstration.

-Sometimes we want or need to allow apps to provide styles (or other props) to multiple elements in a component, and
+Sometimes apps want or need to provide styles (or other props) to multiple elements in a component, and in these cases we add a prop to the component that captures the extra information, spreading it onto the element.
+We can continue with this approach, allowing the `css` prop to be added for flexible styling.

 ### Which element in a custom component gets the `css` styling?